-By Joanne Jeffries.
-Last Updated 17th November 2021.
-Welcome to this case study, which explains how personal injury claims payouts for a motorcycle accident could be calculated.
+By Jo Anderson.
+Last Updated 8th November 2023.
+This guide contains a case study, which explains how personal injury claims payouts for a motorcycle accident could be calculated.

 There is no denying that motorcyclists are some of the most vulnerable on the roads.
 This is because they do not have the level of protection that a car provides.
-Moreover, they can be a lot more difficult to see.
-This is something that one claimant we researched fell victim to when he was involved in a horror crash that left him disabled.
+Moreover, motorbike riders can be a lot more difficult to see.
+This is something that one claimant we researched fell victim to when he was involved in a crash that left him disabled.

 In this case, the victim ended up receiving £10m in compensation.
 In the accident, the claimant smashed into the driver door of a vehicle because a car suddenly pulled out in front of him and he had no time to stop.
 This resulted in him being thrown across the road, landing in a ditch.
 The impact tore his helmet off.
 We have worked on many similar cases like this case that we’ve used as an illustration of what can be done.

-So, we thought it would be a good idea to look at one of the many motorcycle compensation stories that happen across the UK and abroad to give you an understanding about these claims.
-If you have been involved in a motorcycle road accident and it was not your fault, we can provide you with some of the best No Win, No Fee solicitors that can help you to get the compensation you deserve.
+So, we thought it would be a good idea to look at a compensation case study to give you an understanding about motorbike accident claims.
+If you have been involved in a motorcycle road accident and it was not your fault, we can provide you with some of the best No Win No Fee solicitors that can help you to get the compensation you deserve.

 The individual involved in this claim was left seriously brain damaged after the motorbike incident.
 Aged 25-years-old at the time of the crash, his injuries were life-changing.
 He was in a coma for two weeks after the incident, and his heart stopped eight times while he was being airlifted to the hospital.
 His speech has been badly impaired, he needs constant care, and he uses a wheelchair.